The Reinvention of Company Culture

 • Listening to your employees shows you respect them and their opinions, which is vital to company culture

-• Showing that you care about your employees’ opinions shows you are a supportive leader, which is important when it comes to employee attraction and retention.
+• Caring about your employees’ opinions shows that you are a supportive leader, which is important for employee attraction and retention.

 • Regularly listening to employees creates loyalty and inclusion.